Bioley-Orjulaz

-Bioley-Orjulaz is a former municipality in the district of Gros-de-Vaud in the canton of Vaud in Switzerland.
-On 1 July 2021 it merged into the municipality of Assens.
+Bioley-Orjulaz is a village and former municipality in the district of Gros-de-Vaud in the canton of Vaud in Switzerland.
+The village is now part of the municipality of Assens.

 History

 Orjulaz is first mentioned in the 12th Century as Oriola.
 In 1516, Bioley-Orjulaz was mentioned as Biolley orjeux.

+The municipality of Bioley-Orjulaz was part of the district of Echallens until that district was dissolved on 31 August 2006, and it became part of the new district of Gros-de-Vaud.
+On 1 July 2021, the municipality merged into the municipality of Assens.

 Geography

+Bioley-Orjulaz is situated on the Gros-de-Vaud plateau, some 2 km west of the village of Assens.

-Bioley-Orjulaz had an area, As of 2009, of 3.11 km2.
+In 2009, before its abolition, the former municipality had an area, As of 2009, of 3.11 km2.
 Of this area, 2.19 km2 or 70.4% is used for agricultural purposes, while 0.55 km2 or 17.7% is forested.
 Of the rest of the land, 0.33 km2 or 10.6% is settled (buildings or roads), 0.02 km2 or 0.6% is either rivers or lakes and 0.01 km2 or 0.3% is unproductive land.

 Of the built up area, industrial buildings made up 1.9% of the total area while housing and buildings made up 2.9% and transportation infrastructure made up 2.9%.
-Power and water infrastructure as well as other special developed areas made up 2.9% of the area Out of the forested land, all of the forested land area is covered with heavy forests.
-Of the agricultural land, 60.1% is used for growing crops and 8.7% is pastures, while 1.6% is used for orchards or vine crops.
-All the water in the municipality is flowing water.
+Power and water infrastructure as well as other special developed areas made up 2.9% of the area Out of the forested land, all of the forested land area was covered with heavy forests.
+Of the agricultural land, 60.1% was used for growing crops and 8.7% was pastures, while 1.6% was used for orchards or vine crops.
+All the water in the municipality was flowing water.

-The former municipality was part of the Echallens District until it was dissolved on 31 August 2006, and Bioley-Orjulaz became part of the new district of Gros-de-Vaud.

-The former municipality is located in the Gros-de-Vaud area.
+Government

+Prior to 2021, the village was a municipality in its own right, but since then it has been part of the municipality of Assens.